Jorge Muñoz Wells

 Jorge Vicente Martín Muñoz Wells (born 13 April 1962) is a Peruvian lawyer and politician who served as mayor of Lima from January 2019 until his removal from office by the National Jury of Elections in April 2022.
 He previously served as mayor of Miraflores from 2011 to 2018.

 Early life and education

 Muñoz was born in the middle-to upscale district of Miraflores District, Lima on 13 April 1962.
 His parents were Julio Germán Muñoz Valdivieso and Teresa María Molly Wells Leguía.
 On his mother's side, he is the great-grandson of Roberto Leguía y Salcedo, the brother of President Augusto B. Leguía, who ruled Peru from 1919 to 1930.

 Upon completing his high school education at the Colegio Nuestra del Carmen "Carmelitas", Muñoz was admitted to the Pontifical Catholic University of Peru to study law.
 He subsequently took courses on citizen security and economic development in Israel, and management in Japan.
-Later on, he attained a master's degree on territorial planning and environmental management from the University of Barcelona.
+Later on, he attained a master's degree in territorial planning and environmental management from the University of Barcelona.